AJG25/Debiasing-Contexual-Embeddings/README.md

 Using a pre-trained BERT transformer model, this study analyzes warmth and competence bias in contextualized word embeddings, evaluates the effectiveness of a projection-based debiasing approach, and assesses the extent to which semantic meaning is preserved after debiasing.

 The work addresses context-dependent biases that can affect AI-driven decision-making, particularly in recruitment processes such as candidate shortlisting and screening.
-The code was developed as part of a Master’s Thesis in Data Science and the study has been accepted for publication.
+The code was developed as part of a Master’s Thesis in Data Science and **the study has been accepted for publication**.

 ## Technologies
 - Python 3.6